vsrromero/Financial-Controller/README.md

 # React in out Finance Controller - [App link](https://resonant-beijinho-c7917e.netlify.app/)

-**This is a simple useful control app that allows you to control your incoming and outcoming**
+**This is a simple useful app that allows you to control your incomings and outcomings**

 * Packages and dependencies
     - react useState - useEffect